 By Cait Etherington June 15, 2017

-June 15, 2017 – Yesterday, David Guralnick of Kaleidoscope Learning opened the 2017 International Conference on E-Learning in the Workplace (ICELW) at Columbia University.
+June 15, 2017 – Yesterday, Dr. David Guralnick of Kaleidoscope Learning opened the 2017 International Conference on E-Learning in the Workplace (ICELW) at Columbia University.
 As in past years, this year’s conference has brought together innovative eLearning experts from around the globe.

 Notably, in addition to academic researchers from across fields, ICELW brings together corporate trainers, managers, and directors, consultants and solutions providers in the e-learning industry, human resources directors, and chief learning officers from across industries.
 The presence of such a wide range of practitioners offers a unique opportunity for educators, trainers and designers to compare best practices in the eLearning field and imagine ways to continue exploring eLearning’s potential now and in the future.

 Day 2 opened with a keynote by well-known British eLearning expert, Donald T. Taylor.
 Taylor is a veteran in the eLearning field with a strong track record of leadership in both the training and software industries.
 Since 2010, he has chaired the Learning and Performance Institute.
 Notably, he also edits Inside Learning Technologies Magazine.
 Taylor’s keynote focused on what has and has not changed in the eLearning field over the past twenty-five years.
 While acknowledging some of the notable obstacles the field continues to face, including lack of funding, entrenched habits, and calcified learning and development departments, his view was optimistic.
 Taylor speculates that moving forward, educators and trainers alike will spend less time producing content and increasingly become facilitators of engaged learning experiences.